 Located just a few miles from downtown Moab, Arches National Park is the main draw to the city.
 In fact, you may only be interested in a road trip from Denver to Arches National Park and nothing further, but there’s a lot more to see in the Moab area!

-If you want to hit the highlights of Arches, you can do it in just a few hours, but if you want to see all of the main sights and hike all of the hikes, you need between one to three days.
+If you want to hit the highlights of Arches, you can do it in just a few hours – particularly if you take a 4×4 tour of Arches NP.
+However, if you want to see all of the main sights and hike all of the hikes, you need between one to three days.
 The scenery will really leave you breathless!

 Some of the can’t miss opportunities in Arches National Park include: